ahmadmijot/100-days-of-code/log pre-challege.md

 ---
 ### Day 2: October 1, 2019

 **Today's progress:** I stayed up in my friend's house and can't do anything regarding coding.
-But I read [Chapeter 3: Common Programming Concept](https://www.simonpbriggs.co.uk/rust.pdf) up until Functions.
+But I read [Chapter 3: Common Programming Concept](https://www.simonpbriggs.co.uk/rust.pdf) up until Functions.

 **Link to work:** TODO: Cover Comments and Control Flow.
 Try to understand and code Ownership.

+---
+### Day 3: October 2, 2019

+**Today's Progress:** Manage to do control flow chapter of Rust programming book.
+Also tried to setup OctoPi for my 3D printer project (Ender 3 Pro).
+But can't do ssh maybe problem with WiFi setup and due to the screen resolution is wet too high for my 3.5 Inch display.
+Need to change it later.

+**p/s:** Today I get asked from someone about building a web page for some conference.
+I rejected the offer due to my lack understanding about web dev and Javascript.
+Another todo list: know how to build a basic web page.

+**p/s2:** Tomorrow I will be out of town for some work for four days.
+I don't know how to do this challege for the whole time there.

+**Link to work:**

+---
+### Day : October , 2019

+**Today's Progress:**

+**Link to work:**